AncientNLP/potnia/README.rst

 - Hittite cuneiform
 - Arabic

-Functionality for Luwian hieroglyphs, Sumero-Akkadian cuneiform and Etruscan is in development.
+Functionality for Luwian hieroglyphs, Sumero-Akkadian cuneiform, Lydian and Etruscan is in development.

 Contributions are welcome!
 Please see the `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ file for more information.